 For the broader question of where to put marketing budget, see why CMOs should kill paid search budget.
 The argument for AEO and classic SEO over paid search is the same argument: build owned surfaces that compound, do not rent attention that resets to zero every month.

-90-day AEO sprint plan
+A 90-day AEO sprint

 A 90-day plan to take a site from no AEO posture to measurable citation share.
-Run it sequentially.
+Run sequentially.
 Each phase has a deliverable and a gate.

 Days 1 to 14: structural baseline.